41 Degrees Fahrenheit In Celsius

 Q2: Are there other temperature scales besides Fahrenheit and Celsius?

 A2: Yes, the Kelvin scale is widely used in science.
-It's an absolute temperature scale where 0 Kelvin (0 K) represents absolute zero, the theoretical point where all molecular motion ceases.
+It's an absolute temperature scale where 0 Kelvin (0 K) represents absolute zero, the theoretical point where all molecular motion ceases And that's really what it comes down to..

 Q3: What are some common sources of error when converting between Fahrenheit and Celsius?